The Shanghai Cooperation Organisation (SCO) is a permanent intergovernmental international organisation.

 At the same time, the SCO took up a variety of economic activities.
 In September 2003, the heads of the SCO member states signed a 20-year Programme of Multilateral Trade and Economic Cooperation.
 As a long-term goal, the programme provides for the establishment of a free trade zone within the territory under the SCO member states; in the short run, it seeks to reinvigorate the process of creating favourable environment for trade and investment.

-Currently, six countries enjoy the status of the SCO full members: Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan and Uzbekistan; six countries — Afghanistan, Belarus, India, Iran, Mongolia and Pakistan — have an observer status with the SCO, and six countries — Azerbaijan, Armenia, Cambodia, Nepal, Turkey and Sri Lanka — have a dialogue partner status.
+Currently, eight countries enjoy the status of the SCO full members: India, Kazakhstan, China, Kyrgyzstan, Russia, Pakistan, Tajikistan and Uzbekistan; four countries — Afghanistan, Belarus, Iran and Mongolia — have an observer status with the SCO, and six countries — Azerbaijan, Armenia, Cambodia, Nepal, Turkey and Sri Lanka — have a dialogue partner status.

 The Heads of State Council (HSC) is the highest decision-making body in the SCO.
 It meets once every year to take decisions and give instructions on all important issues regarding SCO activity.